Skip to main content

 Is Carrageenan, Ammonium Salt Of, With Polysorbate 80 safe?

-Carrageenan, Ammonium Salt Of, With Polysorbate 80 is currently rated "safe" based on FDA and EFSA data.
+Carrageenan, Ammonium Salt Of, With Polysorbate 80 is currently rated "caution" based on FDA and EFSA data.
 It is approved in the US and authorized in the EU.
 There are 0 FDA adverse event reports associated with this additive.

 Is Carrageenan, Ammonium Salt Of, With Polysorbate 80 banned in any country?